ActionKit/ActionKit/README.md

 ## License

-Licensed under the terms of the MIT license
+Licensed under the terms of the MIT license.
+See [LICENSE](LICENSE) file